Carolina Tohá: Early life

 Tohá was born on May 12, 1965, in Santiago, Chile.
 She is the daughter of José Tohá González, a lawyer, journalist, and socialist politician who served as Minister of the Interior and Minister of National Defense under President Salvador Allende.
 In 1974, following his arrest and torture six months after the military coup led by General Augusto Pinochet, her father was killed while in custody.
 Her mother is Victoria Morales Etchevers, also known as Moy de Tohá.

 Tohá began her primary education at Simón Bolívar School No. 120 in Santiago.
 After the overthrow of the Popular Unity government, her schooling was interrupted, and she was only able to take exams at the end of 1973.
 A few weeks after her father's death, her family went into self-exile in Mexico, where they remained for five years.
 Upon returning to Chile in 1979, she continued her secondary education at Francisco de Miranda School.
 One of her teachers there was Jaime Gazmuri, then operating in clandestinity, who would later become a senator.

 She began studying law at the University of Chile between 1984 and 1989, although she did not complete the degree.
 During this time, she became actively involved in student politics and emerged as one of the most prominent student leaders opposing the Pinochet dictatorship.
 She served as vice president of the University of Chile Student Federation (FECh) from 1986 to 1988, and alongside then-president Germán Quintana, led the university strike that resulted in the resignation of appointed rector José Luis Federici—a landmark achievement for the student movement.

-In 1989, Tohá moved to Italy, where she earned a PhD in Political Science from the University of Milan in 1994.
+In 1989, Tohá moved to Italy, where she earned the Italian degree of Dottore in Scienze Politiche (Note: The Italian title Dottore in Scienze Politiche was the standard university degree (laurea) awarded under Italy's pre-Bologna higher education system and is not equivalent to a research doctorate (PhD or Dottorato di ricerca).) from the University of Milan in 1994.
 She returned to Chile the following year and worked as an independent consultant in public management and social policy.
 She also taught in postgraduate programs at the University of Chile's School of Engineering and at Alberto Hurtado University.
 Additionally, she served as an advisor to the Ministry of Finance, executive secretary of the Social Interministerial Committee, consultant on public sector management, and held a position in the Office of the Undersecretary of the Interior.

-Tohá has two children, Emilio and Matilde, with lawyer and Party for Democracy (PPD) activist Norberto Salinas.
-In December 2005, she married physician and politician Fulvio Rossi, from whom she is now separated.
-She later began a relationship with lawyer Jaime Madariaga, a specialist in Mapuche issues.